nuxt/website-v2/content/en/guides/concepts/views.md

 </template>
 ```

-➡️Learn more about the Nuxt component in the components chapter
+➡️ Learn more about the [Nuxt component](http://localhost:3000/guides/features/nuxt-components) in the components chapter

 ### Custom Layout